MicrosoftDocs/azure-docs/articles/machine-learning/how-to-train-cli.md

 Both `train-model` and `eval-model` will have a dependency on the `get-data` job's output.
 Additionally, `eval-model` will have a dependency on the `train-model` job's output.
 Thus the three jobs will run sequentially.

-This can be authored as a pipeline job:
+We can write these three jobs as a pipeline job:

 :::code language="yaml" source="~/azureml-examples-cli-preview/cli/jobs/pipelines/cifar-10/job.yml":::